makersacademy/chitter-challenge/docs/review.md

 to only see it immediately.

-### Refactor long controller methods
+### Refactor Long Controller Methods

-This overly long controller method with business logic spread spread out throughout the method is not ideal.
+This overly long controller method with business logic spread spread out throughout the method is not ideal:

 ```ruby
 post '/password_reset' do